JOBS IN ENVIRONMENT

 - This newer job search engine does a very good job of targeting desirable vacancy announcements using search terms like 'conservation' but you may want to use additional keywords to narrow the search.
 Very good for a defined search!

-- Scan down to the jobs section.
-Roughly 1500 position announcements in a variety of environmental regulatory occupations, including air quality, environmental management, soils and groundwater.
+- Roughly 320 position announcements in a variety of environmental regulatory occupations, including air quality, environmental management, soils and groundwater.

 - The Women's Environmental Council (WEC) is a non-profit association of women professionals in various environmental fields.
 Jobs posted are mostly in western states and southern California.

 - The Western Organization of Resource Councils (WORC) is a six state association of grassroots groups in Colorado, Idaho, Montana, North Dakota, South Dakota and Wyoming.
 WORC is also has a new resource council in eastern Oregon.
-Jobs are related to community organizing and advocacy and are limited in number.
+Currently there are no jobs posted, but this is an important group of councils to know about, and such knowledge might lead to a job.

 - High County News Job Listings